 Kaokoland is a succession of hills and mountains punctuated by endless plains.
 This isolated rugged region is home to the nomadic Himba, who have remained unchanged for many generations.
 The attraction of Kaokoland lies in its wild and uncharted valleys and mountains.
 It is the most isolated and undeveloped region of Namibia.
 Rugged trails take you through sometimes, impossible terrain that test your vehicle and the skills of the driver.

-Self-Drive, meet us late afternoon in Opuwo the day before departure, at Kaoko Mopani Lodge.
+We meet late afternoon in Opuwo the day before departure, at Kaoko Mopane Lodge.

 Trip briefing and sundowners around a fire in a seating area of the Bar-Restaurant, overlooking a riverbed.

 New adventures await during the next days of our trip.
-From Opuwa we take the D3707 along the Kameelberg Mountains to the Hoarusib Riverbed.
+From Opuwo we take the D3707 along the Kameelberg Mountains to the Hoarusib Riverbed.
 A road less travelled.
-From Opuwo, the stretch without Fuel is 770km of 4x4 riverbed and sand driving, and additional fuel per vehicle will have to be carried.
+From Opuwo, the stretch without Fuel is 650km of 4x4 riverbed and sand driving, and additional fuel per vehicle will have to be carried.

 Kaokoland rocky and mountain scenery at its best, with slow-going jeep tracks.